-These golden brown salmon patties can be made with canned or fresh salmon.
+These golden brown Salmon Patties can be made with canned or fresh salmon.
 Packed with fresh vegetables and herbs, these tasty salmon cakes work for an easy dinner, tasty appetizer, or even burger.

 Crispy, flaky, and beautifully flavored, this recipe for Salmon Patties is the tastiest way to get your omega-3’s in.
-This flavorful recipe is quick and easy, making it ideal for serving as an appetizer, snack, or the main course.
+This flavorful recipe is quick and easy, making it ideal for serving as an appetizer, snack, or main course.

 Maybe you’ve been wondering how to use those cans of salmon that have been patiently sitting in the pantry for months, maybe you made baked salmon last night and aren’t sure what to do with the leftovers.
 Whichever the case, this is the recipe for you.
 These salmon cakes are so so good!

 These Salmon Patties are incredibly easy to make and come together from start to finish in under 15 minutes.
 I’ve used them in a variety of ways, from a quick snack to the main course at a family gathering.
 This recipe is made with wholesome ingredients and produces results that are seriously delicious.
 They also taste great when made with white fish or tuna, like these Fish Cakes.